scikit-build/scikit-build-core/README.md

 # A list of license files to include in the wheel.
 Supports glob patterns.
 wheel.license-files = ["LICEN[CS]E*", "COPYING*", "NOTICE*", "AUTHORS*"]

+# If set to True (the default), CMake will be run before building the wheel.
+wheel.cmake = true

+# Target the platlib or the purelib.
+If not set, the default is to target the
+# platlib if wheel.cmake is true, and the purelib otherwise.
+wheel.platlib = ""

 # If CMake is less than this value, backport a copy of FindPython.
 Set to 0
 # disable this, or the empty string.
 backport.find-python = "3.26.1"